 Start by identifying a set of five geographical locations or Test Points (TP).
 These TPs should be astutely chosen to explore the limits of LoRa coverage.
-Then, you should implement a function on the server that measures the ratio of successfully delivered packets or PDR.
-Now, you should run the experiment for three different radio configurations: such configurations should ensure different reliability levels (high, medium, and low reliability).
+Then, you should implement a function on the server that measures the ratio of successfully delivered packets or PDR (Packet Delivery Ratio).
+Now, you should run the experiment for three different radio configurations: such configurations should provide different reliability levels (high, medium, and low reliability).